Bike Tripper

 Biking at Great Smoky Mountains National Park

-All Park roads are open to biking, and while the steep ride and narrow roads are not recommended for the recreational biker there are, however, several areas where casual recreational biking is possible including Cades Cove, Cataloochee Valley, and Tremont (Middle Prong Road).
+All Park roads are open to biking, but the steep ride and narrow roads are not recommended for the recreational biker.
 There are no mountain biking trails in the park.
+There are, however, several areas where casual recreational biking is possible including Cades Cove, Cataloochee Valley, Roaring Fork Motor Nature Trail, and Tremont (Middle Prong Little River).
 Also visit nearby Townsend and the pleasant, paved Townsend Historical Trail.

 Cades Cove